Hormone Replacement Therapy (HRT): What are the Benefits and Risks?

 Understanding Hormone Replacement Therapy

-HRT is a treatment approach that involves supplementing or replacing hormones like estrogen and progesterone.
+HRT is a treatment approach that involves supplementing or replacing hormones like estrogen, progesterone, and testosterone.

 HRT side effects usually resolve on their own and will disappear after a few weeks.
 If any adverse reactions persist, speak to your doctor about adjusting your dosage.